frc1418/pybasictraining/README.md

 interactive learning experiment that gives you a number of challenges to beat.
 To pass the challenges you will need to write python code.

+Once you have passed these challenges, and understand the concepts required for passing the challenges, you should have a reasonable grasp of how to do a lot of basic things in python.

 Preparation
 ===========